epi-project/brane-std/cat/README.md

   - _Arguments:_
     - `data: IntermediateResult`: The input dataset / intermediate result to inspect.
     - `nested_path: string`: The path of the file within the input dataset, relative to the dataset's root.
 Use `-` (a single dash) if the dataset is directly packaging a file and not a directory.
+  - _Output:_
+    - `string`: The contents of the specified file, as a Base64-encoded string.
   - _Input datasets/results:_
     - `data`: The given input dataset should have a (relatively small) file present at the given `nested_path`.